timfi/workshops/src/python-3/README.md

     return result
 ```

 If you call it via `my_sum([1,2,3,4])` its no problem.
 But what happens if you do the following `my_sum(1,2,3)`?
 You get a `TypeError: 'NoneType' object is not iterable` at runtime!
 These kinds of errors happen regularly in complicated and/or large code bases — simply because you loose sight of the big picture.
-In such situations its nice to be notified by you linter/editor that this could can/will go awry at runtime.
-To be able to give such advice we need to fill in some information that the type checker can guess — or rather infer — on its own.
+In such situations its nice to be notified by your linter/editor that this can/will go awry at runtime.
+To be able to give such advice we need to fill in only a minimal amount of type information such that the type checker can infer the remainder on its own.

 ```python
 def my_sum(numbers: list[float]) -> float: